BULLEIT 95 RYE

 Tasting this rye also makes me curious about the 12-year variety.
 If this one is already so smooth, how can more aging help refine its palate?
 Perhaps another trip to the store is needed to uncover this mystery.

 Have you tried Bulleit 95 Rye Whiskey?
 If so, what did you think about it?
-Keep the conversation going by leaving your own review comment and star rating below.
+Leave your own rating by using the stars below and click here to leave a comment.